 If your child suffered injuries in a vehicle accident, contact a San Antonio child injury attorney at George Salinas Injury Lawyers for a free consultation.

 Children are especially vulnerable and often unable to protect themselves from injury due to the negligence of others.
 When you leave your children in the care of other adults, those adults are charged with keeping your children safe.
 Further, products that are specially designed for children should be safe for children, and when they’re not, it may amount to negligence.
 When a product is intended to keep your child safe and fails to do so, it’s especially egregious.
 For instance, if a booster seat, car seat, bike helmet, or pool flotation device ends up harming your child, the aftermath can be physically, financially, and emotionally devastating.

 If your child has been injured because of someone else’s negligence, you know exactly how painful it is.
 It can be overwhelming and you need experienced legal counsel.
-The dedicated legal team at The Law Offices of George Salinas in San Antonio is committed to protecting children’s rights, and we care about your case.
+The dedicated legal team at George Salinas Injury Lawyers in San Antonio is committed to protecting children’s rights, and we care about your case.
 Our experienced child injury lawyers have the knowledge, skill, and compassion to help recover just compensation for your child’s injuries.

 Common Childhood Injuries